tambolishahid/repository/README.md

 # Laravel5 Repository

-Implement repository pattern for laravel5 elquent model.
+Implement repository pattern for laravel5 eloquent model.

 If you are a Chinese user, you can see this documentation. [点击此处](https://github.com/fuguevit/repository/blob/master/README_ZH.md)